YuyingWu/gallery/README.md

-# Frühling demo site
+# Frühling Demo Site

-This repository houses a demo site showcasing the Frühling theme designed for the Hugo site builder.
-Please, find more details about this theme in this repository: https://github.com/romka/fruhling.
+This repository contains a demonstration site featuring the Frühling theme, specifically designed for the Hugo site builder.

+You can explore the live demo by following this link: https://romka.github.io/fruhling-demo/.

+For additional details about this theme, please refer to the repository at: https://github.com/romka/fruhling.